jiu-lin107141137/Quantum-Experiment/bb84/README.md

 11. Alice randomly picked n indices, sent them to Bob
 12. Bob received the indices, sent k2[i] to Alice if i is in the indices
 13. Alice recived the half of k2, compare k1[i] and k2[i], record the QBER.
-14. based on the QBER, Alice told Bob if the QKD is successful or not. if success, now Alice and Bob would have the same key(the bits where the indices weren't picked to compare)<br>
+14. based on the QBER, Alice told Bob if the QKD is successful or not.<br>
+    if success, now Alice and Bob would have the same key(the bits where the indices weren't picked to compare)<br>
     if failed, redo the protocol